-We Found the Best Air Fryer (So Now You Can Buy One With Confidence)
+We Found the Best Air Fryer (So Now You Can Buy One with Confidence)

 The latest gadget to capture our Test Kitchen’s attention (and the attention of home cooks everywhere) is the air fryer.
 A small appliance that can give snacks like french fries and egg rolls that crisp texture without the fat and mess of frying?
 Sign us up!
 But like all new gear, it’s hard to know if you’re getting the best option out there.
 Unlike basics like pots and pans, there are a lot of unknowns with new tools.

 That’s precisely why our Test Kitchen decided to test the most popular air fryers on the market.
 We had to know which brand gave our favorite foods that crunchy fried texture—and was easy to use.
-To find our Best Loved Brand (what’s that?), our team purchased several air fryers and put them to the test whipping up all sorts of recipes and judging them to these standards:

 - Texture: How well do our favorite air fryer recipes turn out?
 Is the finished product crisp?
 Tender?